Monits/volley-requests/README.md

 placeholder image and dealt with this.
 No conditionals bloating your code, just tell the <code>ImageLoader</code> what you want and he will get it.

-### Complex retry logic support
-Volley provides a very simple retry support, which extends timeout exponentially, and just tries over and over until it succeeds or desists.

-However, we found ourselves wanting to do more.
-For instance, when dealing with sites that based authentication on cookies, when a request failed due to cookie or session expiration, we wanted to attempt a re-login before retrying our request.

-<code>RequeueAfterRequestDecorator</code> is a decorator that lets you do just
-that.
-By being a decorator you can easily wrap this behaviour around any existing request, making it versatile and easy to apply across any application.

 # Contributing
 We encourage you to contribute to this project!